They didn’t ask me how I dealt with all my rejections.

 Not knowing exactly where to start, and not having anyone to guide me, I joined a course on Coursera on “How to write and publish a scientific paper”.
 Then I picked up a second hand APA Publication Manual- and read it twice through.

 Then I started to write paper 1.
-Once it was done, I was pleased with myself and sent it to my guide (A).
+Once it was done, I was pleased with myself and sent it to a co investigator.
 I never got a reply.
 I sent it again, estimating the time that was polite to resend the mail.
 I still didn’t get a reply.
 I sent it to an Indian journal, which rejected it straight.

 Then I gave up.

 With a spark of enthusiasm, I started on paper 2.
-Once completed, I sent it to another set of guides (B and C).
-It sat in one of their inboxes for 8 months- despite monthly reminders.
-The other one never saw it.
-I took the courage to ask if I could send it to a journal anyway- they agreed.
+Once completed, I sent it to another set of investigators.
+They did not reply- despite monthly reminders.
+I took the courage to ask if I could send it to a journal- they agreed.

 The first time it got rejected after 4 months.
 The reviewers left a few friendly comments though, which were encouraging.
 After picking up my reigns and making corrections, I sent it again.
 This time it came back with questions and queries 10 pages long; my answers to them were 15 pages long.
 I did it anyway.
 But it took a lot of courage.